Primal-dual splitting for structured composite monotone inclusions with or without cocoercivity: Realizations of Algorithm

+This situation commonly arises in graph-based splitting algorithms when the underlying graphs coincide.
+In that case, the condition $\Omega = \kappa MM^\top$ is automatically satisfied; see Example~\ref{ex:E'=E}.

+Moreover, the explicitness condition in Remark~\ref{r:OnAlgo} is simple, clear, and easy to customize.
+The method also accommodates different cocoercive or Lipschitz constants for the operator $C_j$ and the convergence analysis in Theorem~\ref{t:cvg} is unified for both cases with or without cocoercivity through the introduction of the notion of \emph{quasicomonotonicity}. \end{example}

-In this section, we generate a class of algorithms with graph-based structures which easily satisfy Assumption~\ref{a:stand}.
-Moreover, we provide a simple choice for the coefficient matrices that achieves a large range for the step sizes in Assumption~\ref{a:PSD}\ref{a:PSD_0}.
-Here, we briefly introduce the main idea of graph theory and refer readers to \cite[Section 4]{DTT25} for more detail.
+In the sequel, we generate a class of algorithms with graph-based structures which easily satisfy Assumption~\ref{a:stand}.
+Moreover, we provide a simple choice for the coefficient matrices that achieves a large range for the stepsizes.
+Here, we briefly introduce the main idea of graph theory and refer readers to \cite[Section 4]{DTT26} for more detail.

-Let $G =(\mathcal{V},\mathcal{E})$, where $\mathcal{V}=\{v_1,\dots,v_n\}$, $\mathcal{E}=\{e_1,\dots,e_q\}\subseteq \mathcal{V}\times \mathcal{V}$, be a weighted undirected connected graph with $|V|=n \geq 2$, $|\mathcal{E}|=q \geq n-1$, and weight matrix $W=(w_{ij})\in [0, +\infty)^{n\times n}$.
+Let $G =(\mathcal{V},\mathcal{E})$, where $\mathcal{V}=\{v_1,\dots,v_n\}$, $\mathcal{E}=\{e_1,\dots,e_q\}\subseteq \mathcal{V}\times \mathcal{V}$, be a weighted undirected connected graph with $|\mathcal{V}|=n \geq 2$, $|\mathcal{E}|=q \geq n-1$, and weight matrix $W=(w_{ij})\in [0, +\infty)^{n\times n}$.
 Let $G'=(\mathcal{V}, \mathcal{E'})$ be a weighted connected subgraph of $G$ with $\mathcal{E'}\subseteq \mathcal{E}$, and weight matrix $W'=(w_{ij}')\in[0, +\infty)^{n\times n}$ such that for all $(v_i,v_j)\in \mathcal{E'}$,

 i.e., the weight on each edge of $G'$ is not greater than the weight on the corresponding edge of $G$.